 The changes in the digestive system are rapid.
 Parents could take a few measures to support these developments.

-• Introduce one food at a time with easy-to-digest foods introduced first.
+- Introduce one food at a time and ensure the 6-month baby food contains easy-to-digest food items.
 Soft fruits such as apple, pureed meat, poultry, beans, and iron-fortified cereals are some options to try (13).

 Frequently Asked Questions